dbeley/ypc/README.md

 ypc -su SPOTIFY_PLAYLIST_URL -a
 ```

-Download the video founds on youtube from a file containing spotify playlists (one by line) :
+Download the videos founds on youtube from a file containing spotify playlists (one by line) :

 ```
 ypc spotify_list_playlists.txt -v